"Can we just *not* talk about politics?"

-I wrote the original version of this piece about a year before the 2024 US election so readers knew what to expect when it came to political talk at Parent of Adults.
+I wrote this about a year before the 2024 US election so readers knew what to expect when it came to political talk at Parent of Adults.

-Well, the election’s behind us and a lot has changed.
-But my approach to online political conversation hasn’t changed at all.
+Well, the election’s behind us now and a lot has changed, but my approach to political conversation hasn’t changed at all.
 Here’s the updated piece, edited for timing.

-I’d like to address the elephant (and donkey) in the room: how (and how much) I’ll talk about politics in this newsletter in 2025 and beyond.
+I’d like to address the elephant (and donkey) in the room: how (and how much) I’ll talk about politics in this newsletter.

 I know for many (most?) of us, political talk is as appealing as touching a hot stove.
 I also know not all of you share my political views, nor are all of you American.
-But I hope you’ll keep reading, especially if you don’t know me well.
-I think it’s important to be clear about my approach to political topics so we’re all on the same page.
+But please keep reading, especially if you don’t know me well.
+I want to be clear about my approach to political topics so we’re all on the same page.

 How about we just not talk about politics?

-I don’t intend to focus on politics!
+I don’t intend to focus on politics in this newsletter!
 We need regular breaks from the news cycle and the algorithmic churn.
 (I definitely do.)

 (Hear me out.)

-My family group chat blew up on Inauguration Day.
+On Inauguration Day, my family group chat blew up.
 My kids (25 and 21) wanted to discuss what they were seeing and hearing.
 They wanted to know what we thought — as their parents, but also as discerning news readers and civic participants.

 They had a lot to say.
 Rael and I did, too.
 Memes and emojis flew back and forth.
 We got into some real talk about the state of the country.
 We didn’t agree on everything, but I was proud that they cared so much.
 I walked away with a better grasp on what they face.